 When attending an event with a ‘business casual’ dress code, the organizers are saying two things: 1) don’t wear a suit, you’ll be overdressed, and 2) come as yourself, just be professional.

+Before you decide to wear jeans to a business casual event, understand the culture of the company or event you’re attending.
 When in doubt, just ask.
-Email the organizer of the event and ask if jeans are acceptable.
-They’ll be happy to answer.
+Email the organizer of the event and ask if jeans are encouraged.

 The jean we recommend most often for business is our best-selling Pro Original Darks.